wantingwei/botany563/Lecture.md

 even if it is a good model, it will never be perfect. only one paratmenter controls mean and shape of distribution. <br>

-> "All models are wrong but some models are useful." --- George Box
+> "All models are wrong but some models are useful." --- George Box It will depend on the assumptions of the model and the quality of input data. <br>